Slingsby King Kite: Flight tests

-Flight tests of the King Kite with Philip Wills at the controls revealed a tendency to enter spins easily, and more importantly, a reluctance to recover from spins.
+The first King Kite made its maiden flight on 17 April 1937, with Philip Wills at the controls.
+Flight tests of the King Kite revealed a tendency to enter spins easily, and more importantly, a reluctance to recover from spins.
 To alleviate the problem while a permanent solution was found the rudder was increased in size twice, initially in span and later in chord.

 Wasserkuppe 1937 International Competition

 The three King Kites, Hjordis and the Falcon III were all shipped to Wasserkuppe in time for the 1937 international competition.
 The first launch for the British team ended in disaster when Willy Watt, in a King Kite, on his first ever bungee launch attempted to turn immediately after the bungee slipped off the hook, the King Kite spun into the ground disintegrating around the dazed Watt.
 John Nielan also had an episode with spinning, recovering at very low altitude and then continuing on a cross-country competition task.
 The reason for the King Kites handling problems was attributed to the inner wing being jigged improperly in the factory, so rectification on the three already built King Kites was impossible.